The AI-Native Company Blueprint

 Principle 9: Structured work management as the engine of progress

-An AI-native company needs a unified, programmable work management system — not just for coordination, but as the primary mechanism for advancing company state.
+An AI-native company runs on a unified, programmable work management system — the primary mechanism for advancing company state.
 It generates tasks on cadence or external triggers, tracks work in progress, captures work logs, and expresses dependencies and relationships between units of work.

 This system is the engine: it is how the company moves forward autonomously without constant human prompting.
 Humans use it to review what happened and what is in flight.
 Agents use it to claim work, log progress, and trigger downstream tasks.